tjfulle/Trilinos/cmake/std/atdm/README.md

 $ srun ctest -j16
 ```

+**NOTE:** While the above example shows loading the environment, configuring
+and building on the login node, one can also do these on the compute nodes as
+well.
+In fact, that is what the CTest -S drivers do in automated testing on
+'hansen' and 'shiller'.

 Note that one can also run the same build a tests using the <a
 href="#checkin-test-atdmsh">checkin-test-atdm.sh</a> script as: